 In rare cases, easy bruising can be a sign of blood, bone marrow or lymph node cancers, Waldman said.
 These marks often show up as petechiae — very small red dots from bleeding under the skin — but can look like large bruises as well.

 The bruises can be one clue of many, so doctors will ask about any accompanying bleeding from the gums, fevers, chills, night sweats, bone pain, Tello said.

 “In my years of training, I rotated through oncology and ICU units where patients had had easy bruising as one of many signs of their underlying leukemia or bleeding disorder diagnosis originally,” she noted.

 The liver’s many functions include producing clotting factors.
 When the organ is damaged and slows or stops producing the proteins needed for blood clotting, you will bruise or bleed easily, according to the National Institute of Diabetes and Digestive and Kidney Diseases.

-There’s no one true definition of being an “easy bruiser.”
-Waldman defines it as bruising with minimal or no injury.
-Most cases are not a cause for worry.
+There’s no one true definition of being an “easy bruiser,” but Waldman defines it as bruising with minimal or no injury.
+In most cases, bruises are not a cause for worry.

-Putting ice on a bruise can help minimize swelling and some data suggests arnica taken orally can help prevent bruising, she noted.
+Putting ice on a bruise can help minimize swelling and some data suggests taking arnica orally can help prevent bruising, she noted.
 Your body will clear most bruises within a week.